zalando/skipper/docs/reference/filters.md

 ## forwardToken

-The filter accepts a variable number of string arguments but there must be at least 1 input which represents the header name where the result of token info or token introspection is added when the request is passed to the backend.
-Input arguments after the first, are considered to be keys within the JSON that you want to be excluded from forwarding to the backend service.
+The filter takes the (string) header name as its first argument.
+The result of token info or token introspection is added to this header when the request is passed to the backend.
+Any subsequent arguments are keys within the JSON to be excluded from the header payload when forwarding to the backend service.

 If this filter is used when there is no token introspection or token info data then it does not have any effect.